 5 tips for moving from Sydney to Melbourne

-1. Get organised to the T
+1. Get organized to the T

 The thing is moving interstate is never easy but with covid, there is an extra element you have to think of.
 For years you could be minimalist and had donated a lot of previous clothing and furniture.
 But come the moving days, you still have endless things to pack!
 There are also so many things you need to take into consideration.
 From organizing utilities, researching and reading up on the rules upon arriving and departure, (at the time of writing October 2020 if you are moving to Melbourne from Sydney, there is no quarantine but VIC is in stage 4 lockdown so the advice is to obey restriction rules), booking flights even though you are not sure if the planes will fly to Melbourne!, and even changing your address for what seems like an endless list of services and authorities!

 It is a lot to take in and may seem complicated, but that doesn’t mean it can’t be done well.
 Try having a cool head and put pen to paper and plan set in motion.
 It becomes easy to streamline all the processes by creating a checklist.
-It’s easy to prioritize what’s what and making sure nothing gets missed or forgotten along the way with an ordered checklist.
+It’s easy to prioritize what’s what and make sure nothing gets missed or forgotten along the way with an ordered checklist.